Flaps and PartsClick to View FAQs

 Price From: $19.99

-If you need a replacement flap for any dog door or cat door, locking cover, or other pet door parts, it is vital that you order the correct brand.
+If you need a replacement flap for any dog door or cat door, locking cover, or other pet door part, it is vital that you order the correct brand.
 Most parts are not interchangeable between brands or models from the same manufacturer even if the dimensions seem to match.
 Use dimensions to select the correct size within the brand only after the brand has been established.
+The one exception to this is the Pride which can replace the Johnson or PetSafe Ultimate doors.

 What if my replacement part doesn’t fit?